Anthony Rizzo Player Props: Yankees vs. Rangers

 Anthony Rizzo At The Plate

-- Among the qualified hitters, he ranks 34th in batting average, while his on-base percentage ranks 42nd and he is 41st in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 34th, his on-base percentage ranks 25th, and he is 39th in the league in slugging.

-- In 16.0% of his games this year, he has hit a home run, and 4.7% of his trips to the plate.
+- Looking at the 26 games he has played this season, he's went deep in four of them (15.4%), and in 4.5% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.